rtnAyush/My-Learnings/Server_Setup/README.md

 After the script completes:

+1. Excute the output command of pm2 startup(important)
-1. Start your Node.js applications with PM2:
+2. Start your Node.js applications with PM2:
-2. Read the deploy script
+3. Read the deploy script

 ## Nginx Configuration Details